All Products

 apache-rocketmq-trigger

 The default value is LATEST.
-To create a trigger for a different version or alias, switch to that version or alias in the upper-right corner of the function details page.
-For more information about versions and aliases, see Manage versions and Manage aliases.
+To create a trigger for a specific version or alias, you must first switch to that version or alias on the function details page.
+For more information, see Manage versions and Manage aliases.

 LATEST